 The cuisine in Lima has continued to fascinate and delight us.
 As we continue on our quest to discover Authentic Peruvian food, we were told not to miss some of the best food in the country: Peru Northern cuisine.

-Piura, the largest city in Northern Peru, is known to be one of the best place to eat in Peru.
+Piura, the largest city in Northern Peru, is known to be one of the best places to eat in Peru.
 Founded in 1532, Piura is the oldest Spanish city in South America and is fondly referred to La Primera Ciudad (the first city).
 Although Piura is not as visited as Machu Picchu in Cusco or the Amazon jungle, it has a rich and interesting history.

 The gastronomy in the north or in Piura has an fascinating heritage.
 The food from the area has been influenced by its important mestizo culture.
 This mestizo culture includes primary influences from the Spaniards, Africans (from Madagascar or Malgache slaves) and Chinese workers (who migrated to work in the rice fields).
 This mestizo culture created a very rich gastronomy and we highlight here 5 authentic and traditional dishes of you can find in Peru Northern cuisine.